LOADING ...

 squirrels.

-You could be standing thinking that your perfectly
+You could be standing there thinking your perfectly

-this is the song of this guy by the name of Clamzo,
+is the song of this guy by the name of Reuben Clamzo,

-and the song takes place right he stabbed this clam
+and the takes place right after he stabbed this clam

-and the was, going through this kinda death dance
+and the clam was, through this kinda death dance

-over on the side somewhere.
-The song there and he
+on the side somewhere.
+The song starts there and he

-into whaling and takes you through the I next...
+goes into whaling and you through the I next...

-I the part of the guy on the beach by himself.
+I sing the of the guy on the beach by himself.
 I go

 this: "Poor old Reuben Clamzo" and you go "Clamzo Boys,

 Clamzo".
-That's the part of the fourteen dudes over
+That's the part of the fourteen chicken over

 on the other side.
-That's what used to sing.
+That's what they to sing.
 They'd be

-calling these clams out of the water. taunting them,
+calling these out of the water.
+Like taunting them,

-occasion to join an Alliance.
+to join such an Alliance.
 You know some of these

-you have some background.
+you have historic background.
 So you know where these

-guys are coming from. not just some 60's movement or
+guys are coming from.
+It's not just some 60's or

-the distinction you're going to have to make now
+Notice the distinction you're to have to make now

-between the first and "Clamzo Boys Clamzo" and the
+the first and easy "Clamzo Boys Clamzo" and the

 more "Clamzo Me Boys Clamzo".
 Stay serious.

-"Arlo I want to tell you one thing...folk songs are
+"Arlo I only want to you one thing...folk songs are

-it in G for Gee, I hope big clam don't see me.
+it in G for Gee, I that big clam don't see me.
 Let's

 clam is coming.
-Better get this song quick.
-The Story
+Better get this song done quick.
+The

 of Clamzo and His Strange Daughter in the Key of A.